jihunni/HPC-GIST-Summer2021/assignments/week3_hw1.md

 ```

 ## Problem 3
-Complete the Matrix-Vector multiplication using column-wise approach with same environment of Problem 2.
+Complete the Matrix-Vector multiplication using column-wise approach with same environment and assumption of Problem 2.

 ## Submit